 As you probably know, darts products can be expensive, particularly if you’re looking for a higher quality item from a reputable brand.

-In my case, I was looking for a brand new backboard for my dartboard.
+In my case, I was looking for a brand new dartboard backboard.
 Mainly for aesthetic purposes, but to also preserve the points of my darts from the surrounding wall.

-In which case, rather than fork out for a brand new backboard, I decided that I’d attempt to save a few dollars and build one myself.
+In which case, rather than fork out for a brand new backboard, I decided that I’d attempt to save a few dollars and build a backboard myself.
 After watching a couple of tutorials on YouTube, I thought it looked easy.
 I mean, how hard could it be?

 For this ‘project’, I had two main objectives: